Unity-Technologies/ml-agents/docs/Basic-Guide.md

 as TensorFlowSharp and CoreML.
 The models we ship with our examples and the models generated with our trainers use the TensorFlowSharp inference backend :
 They have a `.tf` extension.
-This means that you will not be able to use them without first installing the TensorflowSharp backend.
-You can find instructions on how to install the TensorflowSharp backend [here](Inference-Engine.md).
+This means that you will not be able to use them without first installing the TensorFlowSharp backend.
+You can find instructions on how to install the TensorFlowSharp backend [here](Inference-Engine.md).
 Once the backend is installed, you will need to reimport the models : Right click on the `.tf` model and select `Reimport`.